-Glenmont is a highly diverse community with Hispanic and the Non-Hispanic Black populations higher than the Countywide average.
+Glenmont has a total population of approximately 12,582 people.
+It is a highly diverse community with Hispanic and the Non-Hispanic Black populations higher than the Countywide average.
 When combined with Asian and other ethnic minorities, these groups make up 68 percent of Glenmont's population.